VipeX64/myprogramming/Misa/HAX&Gone/koncepts.md

 ```javascript
 let game = "hello there";
 ```
-1. We have peaked the human revolution
-2. Truly

 ## 1.0 **Introduction**
 - HAX & Gone is an online multiplayer/coop hacking simulation game.
-- Take down your enemies by HAXing into their system.
+- Take down others by HAXing into their system.
 - Help your friends from being taken down by any other HAXers.
 - Be the most known pirate among the wide web? or The Defender of all?
 - Fame?
 Money?
 Revenge?
 What is it that you seek?
 Follow your path..